Operating your shade and wind performance

 Develop good habits and play it safe in iffy weather

 The best way to ensure that your high-quality outdoor umbrella works properly and doesn’t break down is to use it correctly from the beginning.
+Regardless of the wind rating, we advise that you exercise caution when winds kick up and the weather turns nasty.
 Not only will you maximize your time enjoying the shade it provides but you’ll avoid aggregation and save money on repairs or replacement parts.
 Read the final section of this guide to get some thoughts on maintenance and cleaning.

 Guide Sections